-RESET MASTER also clears the values of the
+RESET MASTER requires the

-gtid_purged system variable as
+gtid_purged system variable is

-well as the global value of the
+''), the global value

 gtid_executed system variable

 mysql.gtid_executed Table).
 If the

-RESET MASTER removes
+RESET MASTER also resets the

 RESET MASTERremoves all binary log files that are listed in the index file, leaving only a single, empty binary log file with a numeric suffix of

 .000001, whereas the numbering is not reset by

 PURGE BINARY LOGS.

 RESET MASTERis not intended to be used while any replicas are running.
 The behavior of

 RESET MASTER can prove useful

 can verify the setup as follows:

-master to clean up the test queries.
+RESET MASTERon the source to clean up the test queries.

 After verifying the setup, resetting the source and replica and ensuring that no unwanted data or binary log files generated by testing remain on source or replica, you can start the replica and begin replicating.